Institutional Trust in New Zealand Pre/Post COVID-19 Pandemic

 Firstly, multiple imputation models rely on assumptions.
 These assumptions must be tested.

-Secondly, when a population becomes more polarized, the average response may be misleading, potentially indicating no change.
+Secondly, when a population becomes more polarised, the average response may be misleading, potentially indicating no change.
 We must investigate change at the margins of reponse, not merely at the average response.

 Thirdly, we need not assume that the items model a univariate latent construct.
 We might instead model items from the scales individually, as suggested by VanderWeele (2022).